scala/docs.scala-lang/_overviews/toolkit/web-server-input.md

 {% endtab %}
 {% endtabs %}

-In this example the JSON is merely converted to `String`, check the [*uPickle tutorial*](/toolkit/json-intro.html) for more information on what can be done with `ujson.Value` type.
+In this example the JSON is merely converted to `String`.
+Check the [*uPickle tutorial*](/toolkit/json-intro.html) for more information on what can be done with the `ujson.Value` type.

 Send a POST request.
 ```shell